 |Jefferson Davis' home, called Brierfield, was captured in Vicksburg.|

-The cause of death was "Chronic Dysentery," but it cannot be denied that the capture of Vicksburg lead to his demise on that day.
-Working in unimagineable conditions for almost a year had taken its toll on Barker.
+The cause of death was "Chronic Dysentery," but it cannot be denied that the capture of Vicksburg leads to his demise on that day.
+Working in unimaginable conditions for almost a year had taken its toll on Barker.
 On various documents, the location of death is listed as "Mouth of the Yazoo River" and "Paw Paw Island in the Mississippi River," but those locations are very close together.